entropyxyz/sdk/docs/classes/programs.default.md

 **`Remarks`**

-The ProgramManager class provides an interface to interact with the V2 Entropy Programs.
+The ProgramManager class provides an interface to interact with Entropy Programs.

 ## Hierarchy